 The season of that began with “Two Tonys” comes to an end, with one Tony

-departing SopranoWorld and the other one coming home.
+departing SopranoWorld forever and another Tony coming back home.

 Phil Leotardo is furious, he wants Blundetto’s blood but will settle for someone else’s in Blundetto’s absence.
 After claiming his brother’s body from the morgue, Phil goes to Christopher’s mom’s place to look for him.
 Chris is inside the apartment, waiting with gun in hand, but Joanne Moltisanti doesn’t give him up even though Phil threatens to stow her Discman in an inappropriate place.